 Will birth control pills help?

-Hormonal orals create an artificial menstrual cycle with their own hormonal background.
-In this case, the endometrium becomes thinner so that a fertilized egg cannot attach to it.
-And since this layer is thinner, then there are fewer prostaglandins in it.
+Hormonal orals create artificial menstrual cycle with its own hormonal background.
+At the same time, the endometrium becomes thinner so that a fertilized egg cannot attach to it.
+And since this layer is thinner, there are fewer prostaglandins in it.
 Therefore, birth control pills are often prescribed for painful periods.
 Painful menstrual periods.

 If your doctor recommends pills, try to choose modern drugs with minimal side effects and check if you have any contraindications.

-Therapy is not limited to pills: hormonal coils or perform the same tasks.
+Therapy is not limited to tablets: hormonal IUDs or perform the same tasks.

-There are methods that make it easier to endure pain during menstruation.
-Unfortunately, it's impossible to say for sure that they will help: everyone has their own reactions.
-Try everything in turn, focus on your own state and listen to the sensations.
+There are methods that help make it easier to endure pain during menstruation.
+Unfortunately, it is impossible to say for sure that they will help: everyone has their own reactions.
+Try everything one by one, focus on your own state and listen to the sensations.

-1. Warmly...
-The best option is to get under the covers and sit with a mug of hot tea, you can even put a heating pad on your lower abdomen, but this is not always possible.
-Dress warmly if you need to get out of the house and get busy.
-Choose clothes that do not create discomfort in the abdominal area: tight jeans and belts that cut into the body will wait a few days.
+1. Warm.
+The best option- climb under the blanket and sit with a mug of hot tea, you can even apply a heating pad to your lower abdomen, but this is not always possible.
+If you need to leave the house and do business, dress warmly.
+Choose clothes that don't create discomfort in the abdominal area: tight jeans and belts that cut into the body will last a few days.
 A warm shower works too.

-2. Sport...
-It is necessary to go in for sports for prevention, and when it becomes difficult - to do light exercises for muscles and stretching.
+2. Sport.
+You need to play sports for prevention, and when it becomes difficult, do light muscle exercises and stretching.

-3. Acupuncture...
+3. Acupuncture.
 There is no evidence that such alternative medicine works.
-But at least the procedures are a distraction from the pain.
+But on at least, procedures distract from pain.

-4. Relaxing massage...
-It distracts from unpleasant sensations and is generally useful for the body and mind, which also needs to rest sometimes.
-Massage your abdomen by stroking it clockwise in the area where the pain is felt.
+4. Relaxing massage.
+It distracts from unpleasant sensations and is generally beneficial for the body and mind, which also needs to rest sometimes.
+Massage your abdomen, stroking it clockwise in the area where pain is felt.

-5. Comfortable posture...
+5. Comfortable position.
 If you can lie down, try to raise your legs higher or lie on your side with your knees bent.

-6. To give up smoking...
-You need to quit permanently, and not just on the days when you feel pain.
+6. To give up smoking.
+You need to quit for good, and not just for those days when you feel pain.

-7. Vitamins and minerals...
-Also not an absolutely reliable method, but it is possible that supplements with vitamins B6, B1, E, magnesium and calcium will help you Menstrual cramps: Lifestyle and home remedies.
+7. Vitamins and microelements.
+Not absolutely either reliable method, but you may benefit from supplements with vitamins B6, B1, E, magnesium and calcium Menstrual cramps: Lifestyle and home remedies.

 Is it possible to get rid of pain once and for all?

-There is no guarantee that the painful ones will go away after childbirth, despite the fact that many doctors for some reason advise childbirth as a remedy for many gynecological problems.
+There are no guarantees that the pain will go away after childbirth, despite the fact that many doctors for some reason recommend childbirth as a remedy for many gynecological problems.

-Some women find that pain decreases with age and after childbirth, but not everyone can count on it.
-The pain may stay with you until menopause.
+Some women notice that pain decreases with age and after childbirth, but not everyone can count on this.
+The pain may remain with you until menopause.

-Abdominal pain during menstruation in just a couple of hours brings some women to complete incapacity.
-However, a comprehensive view of the problem today can help most of them.
+Abdominal pain during menstruation can lead some women to complete incapacity in just a couple of hours.
+However, a comprehensive look at the problem can help most of them today.

 How to get rid of pain during menstruation?
-This question concerns more than 40% of all women of childbearing age.
-For one, it is enough to drink a few glasses of delicious juice.
-Others have to be treated for a long time and hard.
-But what can we really do?
+This issue worries more than 40% of all women of childbearing age.
+For one, drinking a few glasses of delicious juice is enough.
+Others have to undergo long and difficult treatment.
+But what should we really do?

 Menstrual pain symptoms

-Unpleasant sensations in the peritoneum can begin as early as 5-8 days before the beginning of the release of the inner lining of the uterus.
-Initially, there is an infrequent weak "stretching" in the ovarian region, to which, over time, sharp twitching pains along the entire height of the uterus are added.
+Unpleasant sensations in the peritoneum can begin as early as 5-8 days before the lining of the uterus begins to emerge.
+Initially, an infrequent, weak “tugging” is felt in the area of the ovaries, to which, over time, sharp tugging pains are added along the entire height of the uterus.

 Directly menstrual pain symptoms:

-• feeling of a foreign body in the abdomen
+• sensation of a foreign body in the abdomen

-• pulling, squeezing pain in the uterus, passing to the intestines and lower back, intestinal cramps
+• pulling, squeezing pain in the uterus, spreading to the intestines and lower back, intestinal spasms

 • shooting pains in the ovaries, kidneys, along the entire length of the spine, in the head

-The main "culprit" of pain during menstruation is the hormone-like substances prostaglandins.
-They irritate the nerve endings of the tissues in which they have developed, which cause uterine contractions and the exit of the endometrium with secretions and blood.
+The main “culprit” of pain during menstruation is hormone-like substances prostaglandins.
+They irritate the nerve endings of the tissues in which they are produced, which causes uterine contractions and the release of the endometrium with secretions and blood.

 Another common cause of pain during menstruation- endometriosis.
-The very cells of the endometrium of the uterus, which should come out during menstruation, grow into the surrounding tissue of the peritoneum or rise into the ovaries.
-The active synthesis of prostaglandins makes them flake off, swell and break down at the same time as all the others.
+The same endometrial cells of the uterus that should come out during menstruation grow into the surrounding tissue of the peritoneum or rise into the ovaries.
+Active synthesis of prostaglandins causes them to flake off, swell and collapse at the same time as everyone else.

-Some adolescent girls do not physiologically have time to fully form before the onset of their first menstruation.
-This applies to both the structure of the body itself and the balance of hormones responsible for the cycle.
+Some teenage girls do not have time to fully develop physiologically before the onset of their first menstruation.
+This applies both to the structure of the body itself and to the balance of the hormones responsible for the cycle.

-Yes, just an underdeveloped or improperly located uterus does not give a free outlet of menstrual blood.
-As it contracts, it literally presses on surrounding organs and irritates trillions of highly sensitive pain receptors.
-Teenage estrogen-progesterone background "adds fuel to the fire."
+It’s just that an underdeveloped or incorrectly positioned uterus does not allow free flow of menstrual blood.
+As it contracts, it literally puts pressure on surrounding organs and irritates trillions of highly sensitive pain receptors.
+The teenage estrogen-progesterone background “adds fuel to the fire.”

-Most often, discomfort in the lumbar spine during menstruation is caused by swelling and excessive overexertion, as well as radiating pain.
+Most often, discomfort in lumbar region during menstruation are caused by swelling and excessive strain, as well as radiating pain.

-The processes of the vertebrae dig into the swollen muscles of the back and injure them.
-And the reflex mechanisms of the propagation of nerve impulses make you feel menstrual pain literally throughout the body.
+The processes of the vertebrae dig into the swollen back muscles and injure them.
+And reflex mechanisms of propagation nerve impulses make you feel menstrual pain literally throughout your body.

-Why does the lower back hurt badly during menstruation?
+Why does my lower back hurt so much during menstruation?

 • fibroma